-You can run BuildVu directly from the command line which is useful for running the converter from another language or script.
+You can run BuildVu to convert directly from the command line which is useful for running the converter from another language or script.

 - You must download buildvu-svg.jar or buildvu-html.jar